 Budapest is a fun city, and the people here – both tourists and locals – are almost always up for a good time, with the ‘more the merrier’ mindset.
 I’m introverted by nature, but had no problems making friends in Budapest while solo.

-budapest is one of the most beautiful cities in europe
+Budapest is one of the most beautiful cities in Europe

 I had no idea before visiting just how incredibly beautiful Budapest is!
 I think that both the Hungarian Parliament building and Fisherman’s Bastion are among the most beautiful structures I’ve ever seen in Europe.
 From the gritty streets of Pest to the green and residential Buda, there’s always beauty to be found.

 If you’re into photography or just want to take some fun photos for your Instagram, Budapest has no shortage of beautiful places to capture.
-I had so much fun compiling this list of the most beautiful places in Budapest.

-it’s also one of the cheapest!
+It’s also one of the cheapest!

 You’ve got to love European countries who don’t use the Euro – the currency in Hungary is the forint (HUF).
 The relative pricing is, on its own, enough reason to book a trip.

 I was able to comfortably spend around 90 USD per day, which might seem like a lot.
 But, I ate out for nearly every meal, got massages, drank plenty, had an entire Airbnb apartment, and went to museums and other ticketed sites.
 While it may not be quite as inexpensive as some of its neighbors, such as Romania, it is worlds away from its Western European counterparts.
+You can also get a Budapest Card to save money.

 Traditional Hungarian food is spectacular, and easy on the wallet.
 But what makes eating in Budapest really special for a solo traveler is how normal it is!
 Every restaurant I’ve frequented in Budapest (and by now, it’s been a lot) has treated me exactly as I would’ve been treated as part of a couple or group.